botpress/documentation-v12/docs/intro-to-botpress/tutorials/authentication-methods.md

 })
 ```

-2. The user is already discussing with the bot, then he is authenticated
+2. The user _is already discussing_ with the bot, then they authenticate.

 Use the `configure` method to change the option: